MEDrefer/medrefer-api/README.md

 ### User Authentication Token

-We also support using the header X-Auth-Token for sending the users API Token.
+We also support using the header X-Auth-Token for sending the user's API Token.

-The user auth token (or the username/email and password) should be sent with every request.
+The user auth token should be sent with every request.

 Example request:
 ```shell